If you use space heaters to supplement your central heating unit, you know how important it is to consider energy efficiency.

 Furthermore, it is possible to realize a difference in the efficiency level of your heater by ensuring that the air supply is not blocked in any way.
 Dust and other particles may accumulate on the surface of your baseboard heater.

-Lastly, the mode of heat transfer may influence the level of efficiency of electric baseboard heaters.
-There are two types of electric baseboard heaters based on the mode of heat transfer, radiant and hydronic ones.
+Lastly, the mode of heat output transfer may influence the level of efficiency of electric baseboard heaters.
+There are two types of electric baseboard heaters based on the mode of heat transfer, radiant heat units and hydronic heaters.

 Pros & Cons of Baseboard Heating Systems